harirajeev/learn_LLMS/ResponsibleAI.md

           -  or AI systems and AI models specifically developed and put into service for the sole purpose of scientific research and development.
   -  US Regulation
       -  not act as of now.
 Policy formulation in process.
+      -  In the absence of overarching regulation in the United States, AI is currently governed by a mix of the federal government, state governments, industry itself, and the courts.
       -  National institute of standards and technology - risk assessment in AI
+      -  Artificial Intelligence Safety Institute Consortium (AISIC) - https://www.nist.gov/aisi/artificial-intelligence-safety-institute-consortium-aisic
   -  Ethical approvals
   -  Informed consent
   -  participatory design - 4 c's - consultation / contribution / collaboration / co-design